 Berlin Start Up Jobs (International start-up jobs, many in English)

-2. The Alternative Method: Reach Out to Companies You Like
+The Alternative Method: Contact Companies Directly

 Instead of limiting yourself to job postings, reach out to the companies you would love to work for.
 Maybe a friend has said good things about XY Company, or perhaps you follow their beautifully curated feed on Instagram.
 Good companies that are growing are always looking for new talent, and if they like your application, they will keep your information on file for upcoming roles, or better yet, invite you for an interview to get to know you better.